mbr/githome/docs/design.rst

 will connect to the running server via UNIX domain sockets and wait for an OK or an authentication error.

 If no error occurs, it will execvp_ to the appropriate git server process.
+The C client takes only 15 ms to start up on a slow SD card, which is a lot faster.

 Alternate design